-Our favourite Manchester bard is known best as Morrissey or Moz, but he took on a fair few characters during the creative process and is credited as Ann Coates on Bigmouth Strikes Again.
-Uber fan forums also connect the characters Shridan Whiteside, Eddie Riff, Terence Stomp, Whores in Retirement, Stoney Hando and Knuckle Duster to The Smiths frontman.
+The Manchester bard is known best as Morrissey or Moz, but he took on a fair few characters during the creative process and is credited as Ann Coates on Bigmouth Strikes Again - he performs backing vocals via speeded up tape.
+Fan forums also connect the characters Sheridan Whiteside, Eddie Riff, Terence Stomp, Whores In Retirement, Stoney Hando and Knuckle Duster to The Smiths frontman.

 Paul McCartney - The Fireman

 In 1993, and album called Strawberries Oceans Ships Forest appeared credited to The Fireman.
 The ambient electronica project turned out to be none other than Paul McCartney and legendary producer Youth (Martin Glover).

 Ghoulish zombie/skeleton Darren Spooner was the alter ego the Pulp frontman took on for his side project Relaxed Muscle.

 Relaxed Muscle - Sexualised

 Jesse Hughes and Josh Homme - Boots Electric and Carlo Von Sexron